thiblahute/meson-website/Cross-compilation.md

 It gets a bit trickier when we think about how the cross compiler was generated.
 It was built and it runs on a specific platform but the output it generates is for a different platfom.
 In this case *build* and *host machines* are the same, but *target machine* is different.

 The most complicated case is when you cross-compile a cross compiler.
 As an example you can, on a Linux machine, generate a cross compiler that runs on Windows but produces binaries on MIPS Linux.
 In this case *build machine* is x86 Linux, *host machine* is x86 Windows and *target machine* is MIPS Linux.
 This setup is known as the [Canadian Cross](https://en.wikipedia.org/wiki/Cross_compiler#Canadian_Cross).
 As a side note, be careful when reading cross compilation articles on Wikipedia or the net in general.
-It is very common for them to mix host, build and target, which is puzzling.
+It is very common for them to get build, host and target mixed up, even in consecutive sentences, which is puzzling.

 If you did not understand all of this, don't worry.
 For most people it takes a while to wrap their head around these concepts.
-Don't panic, it will become clearer after a while.
+Don't panic, it might take a while to click, but you will get the hang of it eventually.

 ## Defining the environment

 Meson requires you to write a cross build definition file.
 It defines various properties of the cross build environment.
-Here is an example file for cross compiling Windows applications on Linux.

-    name = 'windows'
+The cross file consists of different sections.
+The first one is the list of executables that we are going to use.
+A sample snippet might look like this:

+    [binaries]
     c = '/usr/bin/i586-mingw32msvc-gcc'
     cpp = '/usr/bin/i586-mingw32msvc-g++'
     ar = '/usr/i586-mingw32msvc/bin/ar'
     strip = '/usr/i586-mingw32msvc/bin/strip'
     exe_wrapper = 'wine' # A command used to run generated executables.

-The first argument is called *name* and it mandatory.
-It defines the target platform's OS type.
-In cross-building terminology the target platform is called the *host*, whereas the platform doing the compilation is, confusingly, called *build*.
-Typical values for name include *linux* or *darwin* for OSX.
-Then the file defines compilers, linkers and so on to use when compiling for this host.

-The last line is special.
+The entries are pretty self explanatory but the last line is special.
 It defines a *wrapper command* that can be used to run executables for this host.
 In this case we can use Wine, which runs Windows applications on Linux.
 Other choices include running the application with qemu or a hardware simulator.
 If you have this kind of a wrapper, these lines are all you need to write.
 Meson will automatically use the given wrapper when it needs to run host binaries.
 This happens e.g. when running the project's test suite.

-## Cross compiling without an exe wrapper

-There are cross compilation setups where the host's binaries can not be run.
-In this case we need to write a slightly larger cross info file.
-Here is one for Linux ARM.

-    name = 'linux'
-    c = '/usr/bin/arm-linux-gnueabihf-gcc'
-    cpp = '/usr/bin/arm-linux-gnueabihf-g++'
-    ar = '/usr/arm-linux-gnueabihf/bin/ar'
-    strip = '/usr/arm-linux-gnueabihf/bin/strip'
+The next section lists properties of the cross compiler and thus of the target system.
+It looks like this:

+    [properties]
     sizeof_int = 4
     sizeof_wchar_t = 4
     sizeof_void* = 4